What are dietary supplements?

 While over-the-counter and prescription medicines must go through several steps and safety measures to get FDA approval, the same cannot be said for supplements.
 Medication is put through studies and experiments that show how they work and affect people.

 The FDA requires that the manufacturer of a supplements provide a “Supplement Facts” label that has an accurate ingredient list.
 Dietary supplements are also required to present a disclaimer on their packaging.
 This disclaimer says that “the statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”
-So basically there is no evidence that a supplement will do what it claims to do, unlike the way that ibuprofen will decrease pain, for example.
+So basically, there is no evidence that a supplement will do what it claims to do, unlike the way that ibuprofen has been scientifically tested and found to decrease pain, for example.

 Is it safe to take dietary supplements?